dProgrammingUniversity/spotlight-project-ai-enhanced-web3-blockchain-development-101-course/README.md

 **Introduction To Git & GitHub for Web3 Development**

 -   Response:
-    Git is very interactive, and it is cool for collaborations
+    Git is very interactive, and it is cool for collaborations.

 ### SECTION 8: AI TOOLS FOR WEB3 DEVELOPMENT